JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 ### Positioning unplanned rests

 People might deviate from their workout plan and take a break mid-session.
 In OpenRowingMonitor this is treated as a seperate rest split, clearly separating active and passive metrics.
-The PM5 ignores the pause and lets time continue.
-Both approaches have their pro's and con's, but the difference has to be bridged.
+The PM5 essentially ignores the pause, lets time continue and does not change split/interval upon detection.

+### Different definition of moving time and rest time

+There is a subtle, but significant, difference in the definitions used for timekeeping.
+OpenRowingMonitor registers moving time and rest time as it occurs, registering the time spent moving and the time spent resting.
+A PM5 registers time as it is **intended** to be spent, so it only registers planned pause intervals as rest time, and it actually considers unplanned rest as moving time.
+The effect is that, despite OpenRowingMonitor internally reporting time spent in unplanned rest splits as rest time, the PM5 considers it moving time.
+It is the PM5's interface's responsibility to adapt to this definition.

 ## CSAFE Commands